 Requirements for BMP Strategic Plans

-The following requirements apply where Permittees have chosen to develop a BMP Strategic Plan.
+The following requirements apply during to Phase I and Phase II of TMDL implementation.

-The BMP Strategic Plan must document the Permittees’ projects and programs that are designed to attain the CTR-based water column WQBEL.
+The BMP Strategic Plan must document the Permittees’ projects and programs that are designed to attain the relevant WQBEL.
 The BMP Strategic Plan must include the following:

 A description of the roles and responsibilities of the parties that will implement the BMP Strategic Plan;